dao-xyz/peerbit/README.md

 # A building block for the decentralized web

-Welcome to Peerbit, the platform that will ignite your coding passion and unlock a world of endless possibilities!

-## Why Peerbit?

-- **Simplicity meets power**: Enjoy the ease-of-use of Firebase while harnessing the P2P functionality of OrbitDB and GunJS.
-Peerbit offers exceptional performance for data-intensive applications like live-streaming and cloud-gaming.
+Peerbit is as easy-to-use as Firebase and provide P2P functionality like OrbitDB or GunJS yet with performance for data-intensive applications like live-streaming and cloud-gaming.
+It’s built on top of Libp2p (and works with IPFS) supporting encryption, sharding and discoverability (searching).

-- **Built on cutting-edge technology**: Peerbit is built on top of Libp2p and seamlessly integrated with IPFS.
-It supports encryption, sharding, and discoverability, providing you with a solid foundation for your projects.

-- **Revolutionize your database**: Say goodbye to complex database schemas!
-With Peerbit, you can keep it simple while utilizing P2P networks, auto-scaling, end-to-end encryption, and discoverability.
-Create a document store effortlessly, allowing anyone to modify dynamic posts.
+Your database schema can remain very simple but still utilize P2P networks, auto-scaling, E2E-encryption, discoverability and all other features you’d expect from a database.

+Peerbit values simplicitly.
+Below is an example how to create a document store, that store posts, that can be modified by anyone.

 ## Get Started